pranavtalwar/api-generator-express/README.md

 # api-generator-express

-A skeleton for a simple Express app.
+A CLI tool that clones a skeleton for a simple Express app.

 ## Installation - (npm)